Skip to Content

 What are the different types of hearing aids for conductive hearing loss?

 Bone conduction hearing aids: One solution for conductive hearing loss is bone conduction technology.
 Unlike traditional hearing aids that amplify sounds through the ear canal, bone conduction hearing aids bypass the outer and middle ear entirely.
-These hearing aids work by transmitting sound vibrations directly to the inner ear through the bones of the skull.

 A bone conduction hearing aid typically consists of a small device placed on the bone behind the ear.
 This device sends vibrations through the bone, stimulating the inner ear and allowing those with conductive hearing loss to perceive sounds more clearly.